This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #InspireWithCheese #CollectiveBias

 Simple Holiday Menu

 If you need to keep dishes warm, use oven to table server ware rather than re-plating the food into cold dishes.
-For a fun twist, create a signature cocktail or a blind tasting test.
-In my most recent party, the wine bottle labels are covered for a blind taste testing.
+For a fun twist, create a signature cocktail like our Spreadable Cheese Cups or do a blind tasting test by covering the bottles.
 I kept to the white wine varieties and each bottle has a cheeky description to help guests make their selection.
 It’s also a good conversation starter and guests can vote on their favorite before the labels are revealed.

 Decide on Decorations